100 Commercial Road,

 Closed on 19th August 1972 for twinning, the front stalls section became a bingo club, and a new 378 seat ABC opened in the stepped rear section on 16th November 1972.
 This closed on 10th December 1977, but the bingo operation continued.

 Re-opened on 7th December 1984 as the Classic Cinema with Dan Ackroyd in “Ghostbusters”, it was re-named Cannon in 1987, then MGM, before becoming ABC again in a management buyout.
 The bingo club section became a nightclub named ‘Lovejoys’, now re-named ‘Dusk’.
 The cafe remains open as the Ritz snack bar and amusements.
 Odeon Theatres took over operation of the cinema in February 2000.
+The cinema was closed in May 2014 when a new Odeon multiplex opened in the town.

 Just login to your account and subscribe to this theater